rauhja/rauhja/README.md

 ## Hi there 👋

 I'm Jarkko, a career changer from Mechanical Design to Software Development.
-My main interests are web development and iOS development.
+My main interests are in Web and Mobile development.

 ## About me